sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 I'm going to test your class like this:

 {% highlight scala %}
+scala> sbt console
+scala> val aliceText = ...
-scala> new NGramCounting(3).countNGrams(aliceText)(Vector("the", "white", "rabbit"))
+scala> new nlp.NGramCounting(3).countNGrams(aliceText)(Vector("the", "white", "rabbit"))
 res0: Int = 21
 {% endhighlight %}

 Now write a program called `CountTrigrams` that prints the top 10 most frequent trigrams along with their counts.
 I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

     $ sbt "run-main nlp.CountTrigrams /Users/dhg/texts/alice.txt"
+	project gutenberg tm            57
-	the mock turtle                 51
+	the mock turtle                 53
+	i don t                         31
 	the march hare                  30
+	the project gutenberg           29
 	said the king                   29
 	the white rabbit                21
 	said the hatter                 21
 	said to herself                 19
 	said the mock                   19
-	project gutenbergtm electronic  18
-	said the caterpillar            18
-	she said to                     17

-Just for fun: of the 25,322 distinct trigrams, 23,093 (91%) appear only once, and 99.9% appear 11 times or fewer!
+Just for fun: of the 25,774 distinct trigrams, 23,294 (90.4%) appear only once, and more than 99.9% appear 12 times or fewer!